lwolfenstein/lwolfenstein/README.md

 Hello, world.
 I'm Len Wolfenstein, working on ML-based approaches to data quality management.
+And other stuff.